Mamdapur Conservation Reserve

 The Mamdapur Conservation Reserve is located in Nashik District, near Manikpunj Town of Maharashtra state.
 The sanctuary is spread over an area of 54.46 square kilometres.
 This reserve is famous for sighting scrub land birds and mammals.

 Location

 The sanctuary is located 35 km east of Manmad town.
-The nearest rail head is Nandgaon.
+The nearest rail head is Manmad Junction railway station.
 Regular buses are available from Nandgaon Bus Stand.
 The forest area is open for visitors from sunrise to sunset.
-The place can be visited all the year around.The conservation reserve is spread over forest area of villages Rajapur, Somthanjosh, Mamdapur, Kharvandi and Devdari in Yeola taluka of Nashik Disrtrict.
+The place can be visited all the year around.The conservation reserve is spread over forest area of villages Rajapur, Somthanjosh, Mamdapur, Kharvandi and Devdari in Yeola taluka of Nashik District.